silverstripe/silverstripe-framework/docs/en/installation/upgrading.md

 # Upgrading

-Usually an update or upgrade your SilverStripe installation just means overwriting files and updating your database-schema.
+Usually an update or upgrade to your SilverStripe installation just means overwriting files and updating your database-schema.

 See our [upgrade notes and changelogs](/changelogs) for release-specific information.

 ## Process

-*  Check if any modules (e.g. blog or forum) in your installation are compatible and need to be upgraded as well
+*  Check if any modules (e.g. blog or forum) in your installation are incompatible and need to be upgraded as well
 *  Backup your database content
 *  Backup your webroot files
 *  Download the new release and uncompress it to a temporary folder